 Washing and Waxing

-- Get the vehicle good and wet to wash off any accumulated dirt to wash off any excess dirt, grime and other debris.
+- Get the vehicle good and wet to wash off any accumulated dirt, grime and other debris.

 - Use a dedicated car wash soap, not hand or dish soap that can strip off the car’s protective wax.

 - Use the two-bucket method.
-One bucket will have the clean, soapy water, the other is where you’ll drop the dirty water.
+One bucket will have the clean, soapy water, and the other is where you’ll drop the dirty water.

 Unless the bulb burns out, headlights are probably the last thing you think about when it comes to car maintenance.
-Yet headlights can begin to deteriorate after as little as three years.
-AAA found that deteriorated headlights produce only 22 percent of the light output (low beam) that new, original headlights provide.
+But headlights can begin to deteriorate after as little as three years.
+AAA research found that deteriorated headlights produce only 22% of the light output (low beam) that new, original headlights provide.

 AAA recommends routinely checking headlights for discoloration, such as a yellowed or cloudy appearance.
 If it’s difficult to see the bulb through the lens, have the headlights replaced or restored as soon as possible.

 Most of the roadside assistance calls AAA Northeast receives are for battery issues.
 But many of these issues can be avoided with proper car maintenance.
-Here are a few tips to keep your car battery in top shape and ensure you’re not stuck in your tracks.
+These tips can help to keep your car battery in top shape and ensure you don’t get stuck in your tracks.

-- Drive your car for at least 30 minutes once per week in order to maintain a full state of charge.
+- Drive your car for at least 30 minutes once per week to maintain a full state of charge.
 Shorter drives can discharge the vehicle battery over time.

-- If you accidentally drain the battery and need a jump-start, your battery needs to be recharged properly on a battery charger likely for several hours, sometimes even a whole day.
-Years ago, we may have let a car run for an hour or so to recharge the battery, but this will not properly recharge batteries in today’s cars, and you will likely find yourself stuck again with a no start after turning the car off.
+- If you accidentally drain the battery and need a jump-start, your battery needs to be recharged properly on a battery charger, likely for several hours or more.
+Years ago, we may have let a car run for an hour or so to recharge the battery, but this will not properly recharge batteries in today’s cars, and you will likely find yourself stuck again with a no-start after turning the car off.
 There is no set amount of time that can be relied upon to recharge a battery by running its engine.
-Let AAA Car Battery Service test your battery and charging system anytime you need a jump!
+Trust AAA Car Battery Service to test your battery and charging system, or anytime you need a jump.

 Oil and Fuel

-In the past, it was recommended to change your car’s oil every 3,000.
-But today engines are built to go 5,000 miles or more between oil changes.
-To get the proper schedule for your car, refer to manufacturer recommendation in the vehicle owner’s manual.
+In the past, it was recommended to change your car’s oil every 3,000 miles; however, today’s engines are built to go 5,000 miles or more between oil changes.
+To get the proper schedule for your car, refer to the manufacturer’s recommendation in the vehicle owner’s manual.

-- Put the dipstick back in place and pull right back out again and look the markings.
+- Put the dipstick back in place and pull right back out again and look at the markings.

 - If the oil reaches the high line where it says full, then you’re all set.
 If it’s down at the bottom line, then you’re running low and need to add oil.
 Add oil until the level is up to the full or safe mark without overfilling.

 - Keep a close eye on tire pressure when the outside temperature shifts.
-As a rule, when the temperature drops 10 degrees your car’s tires can lose between one-half and one pound of air pressure.
+As a rule of thumb, when the temperature drops 10 degrees your car’s tires can lose between one-half and one pound of air pressure.
 Add or reduce the air in your tires to stay at the manufacturer’s recommendation.

 - Check tire tread by using a quarter.
-If the tread touches Washington’s head, then you have 4/32 inch of tread left and your tire should be replaced.
+If the tread does not touch the top of Washington’s head, then you have less than 4/32 inch of tread and your tire should be replaced.